KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-CountEvents.js: Line 55, Column 13: 'events' is assigned a value but never used. (rule: no-unused-vars)
+   - MMM-CountEvents.js: Line 55, Column 21: 'identifier' is assigned a value but never used. (rule: no-unused-vars)
+   - MMM-CountEvents.js: Line 87, Column 11: Unexpected lexical declaration in case block. (rule: no-case-declarations)
+   - MMM-CountEvents.js: Line 123, Column 21: 'ev' is defined but never used. (rule: no-unused-vars)
+   - MMM-CountEvents.js: Line 131, Column 22: 'ev' is defined but never used. (rule: no-unused-vars)

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)